Isabella Pu

 Hi y’all!
 I’m Isabella Pu, a first year PhD student in the Personal Robots Group at the MIT Media Lab, studying with Professor Cynthia Breazeal.
 In 2023, I graduated from Princeton University with a Bachelor’s degree in Computer Science and certificate in Robotics & Intelligent Systems, and in 2025 I received my Master’s degree in Media Arts and Sciences from the MIT Media Lab.

 Broadly, my research investigates how we can use social robots and AI to create playful, engaging, and educational child-robot/AI interactions.
-As today’s children become more immersed in AI and other technologies, it becomes increasingly important to empower children’s usage of these technologies.
-In particular, I am interested designing and developing new AI and social robot interactions for early childhood and creative education.
+As today’s children become more immersed in AI and robots, it becomes increasingly important to empower children’s usage of these technologies.
+In particular, I am interested designing and developing new AI and social robot interactions for fun, creative, and hands-on learning.
 I pursue this line of work in several ways:

 • I create child-robot and child-AI interactions to investigate how children can interact with robots and AI in positive, engaging, and educational ways.